 My job search kicked into gear once I made a LinkedIn post about being laid off.
-The more “open to work” posts I made, the more job-seeking comments I left, the more people reached out to me.
+The more “open to work” posts I made, the more job-seeking comments I left, and the more people reached out to me.

 I encourage you to do the same.
-There are so many people on LinkedIn, both in your network and outside of it, that want to boost your job search.
+There are so many people on LinkedIn, both in your network and outside of it, who want to boost your job search.
 But they can’t do it if they aren’t aware of it.

 Because I don’t have a legal background, I wanted to verify that this advice would be relevant for in-house legal professionals, so I reached out to Matthew Wheatley, Vice President of Client Development at Priori.